113ll3/Ibmclouddocscli/idt/commands.md

 ## delete
 {: #delete}

-Use the `delete` command to remove applications from your {{site.data.keyword.Bluemix}} space.
+Use the `delete` command to remove applications from your {{site.data.keyword.Bluemix_notm}} space.
 You can run the command without parameters to list available applications and select the application from the numbered list to delete.
 Application code and directories are not removed from your local disk space.

-Run the following command to delete your application from {{site.data.keyword.Bluemix}}:
+Run the following command to delete your application from {{site.data.keyword.Bluemix_notm}}:

 ```
 ibmcloud dev delete <applicationName>